instadeepai/multiomics-open-research/README.md

 ### Downstream task example

-A example notebook `examples/downstream_task_example.ipynb` illustrates an inference with the classification model trained on the 5 cohorts (BRCA, BLCA, GBMLGG, LUAD, UCEC) classification problem.
+An example notebook `examples/downstream_task_example.ipynb` illustrates an inference with the classification model trained on the 5 cohorts (BRCA, BLCA, GBMLGG, LUAD, UCEC) classification problem.

 ## Citing our work 📚